nvanderw/xkcd936/README.md

     xkcd936 -h

+A typical invocation will look like:

+    xkcd936 -d /usr/share/dict/words -e 80 -v -n1

+This generates a single password (-n1) using the word list at /usr/share/dict/words.
+The -e flag specifies the minimum entropy of a generated password, and is used to compute the password length in words.
+As such, -e and -l are mutually exclusive. -e is recommended over -l because it allows you to make guarantees about your password strength!

 This utility requires a dictionary file of your choosing, which is simply a list of possible words separated by newlines.
 This dictionary can be specified using the -d option, but will default to stdin.
 You can take